omtodkar/ShimmerRecyclerView/README.md

         super.onCreate(savedInstanceState);

         mShimmerRecyclerView = findViewById(R.id.shimmer_recycler_view);

-        mShimmerRecyclerView.setLayoutManager(new LinearLayoutManager(this), R.layout.list_item_shimmer_layout);
+        mShimmerRecyclerView.setLayoutManager(new LinearLayoutManager(this),
+            R.layout.list_item_shimmer_layout);

         mShimmerRecyclerView.setAdapter(adapter);

         // This is optional, use if no attributes are mentioned in layout xml resource.
-        // WARNING: Setting Shimmer programmatically will obsolete all xml attributes.
+        // WARNING: Setting Shimmer programmatically will obsolete all shimmer attributes.
         /* mShimmerRecyclerView.setShimmer(mShimmer); */

         mShimmerRecyclerView.showShimmer();     // to start showing shimmer